Human trafficking in the Democratic Republic of the Congo: Trafficking of Children

+In 2023, the Organised Crime Index noted the recruitment of children to work in mines as well as in armed conflict.

-Prosecution
+Prosecution (2010)

 The government made little progress in investigating or prosecuting suspected trafficking offenders during the reporting period.
 The government's judicial writ did not cover many areas of the country where human trafficking occurs, and it remained hamstrung by a critical shortage of magistrates, clerks, and lawyers.
 Corrupt officials allegedly embezzled meager financial resources from government agencies responsible for combating human trafficking, further disabling the government from pursuing training, capacity building, or victim assistance.

 In February and March 2010, the government recruited 2,000 new magistrates, who will be appointed and receive training during the upcoming reporting period.
 Existing laws do not prohibit all forms of labor trafficking.
 However, the July 2006 sexual violence statute, Law 6/018, specifically prohibits sexual slavery, sex trafficking, child and forced prostitution, and pimping, prescribing penalties for these offenses of 10 to 20 years' imprisonment.
 These penalties are sufficiently stringent and commensurate with those prescribed for rape.
 The Child Protection Code (Law 09/001) which criminalizes and prescribes penalties of five to 20 years' imprisonment for child slavery and trafficking, child commercial sexual exploitation, and the enlistment of children into the armed forces – was published in May 2009.
 However, it remains unimplemented and without the necessary budget.

 During the reporting period, child protection police in Bukavu arrested a Congolese woman for allegedly tricking a 13-year-old Congolese girl into accompanying her to Burundi, where she intended to force the girl into prostitution; police transmitted her dossier to the Bukavu court for prosecution in February 2010.
 The status of the March 2009 case involving the arrest of a Bukavu nightclub owner for allegedly prostituting 10 girls and seven boys in his facility is unknown; the nightclub has reopened.